INFECTIOUS DISEASES, HYGIENE AND LIVESTOCK BREEDING PREVENTION MEASURES

 Learning outcomes of the course unit

 a.
-Knowledge and understanding: the course aims to provide students with basic knowledge on the interpretation models to assess, with reference to the different animal species, the major infectious diseases, especially those with zoonotic impact.
-Students are presented also the rationale behind the determination processes and communication of results in a system involving the following figures: breeder, veterinary AUSL, IZS operators.
+Knowledge and understanding: the student will acquire the basic knowledge related to the interpretation models to assess, with reference to the different animal species, the major infectious diseases, especially those with zoonotic impact.
+The student will learn / assimilate the logic underlying the processes of determination and communication of results in a system perspective that involves the following figures: breeder, feeder, AUSL veterinarian, IZS operator.

 b.
 Applying Knowledge and understanding: the student will be able to manage the process necessary to frame a microorganism taxonomically (both clinical origin as well as from food substrate); and then proceed to identify the necessary strategies in the therapeutic field but especially for prevention and control.